 The energy situation in Europe has improved thanks to ample gas reserves, reduced production in energyintensive industries and mild weather, which has lowered electricity prices on the continent.
 In the Nordics however, electricity prices increased in the fourth quarter due to cold weather and disruptions to nuclear power production.
 Profit from energy increased to SEK 213 million due to high production of plannable and stabilising hydro power.
 We are in the final phase of evaluating the construction of Blisterliden wind farm and are now starting work on Stormyrberget wind farm together with Vattenfall.
 An investment decision could be made on this project in 2025.

 With our large forest holdings as a foundation, we grow houses while also harnessing the energy that blows over the treetops and flows in the rivers.
-We then make renewable packaging, magazines and books from the forestry residues.
-This business model is a particularly good fit in a world that is striving for a sustainable society while at the same time raw materials and energy are in short supply.
+We then make renewable packaging, magazines and books from the residual forestry products.
+Our strong financial position equips us well for a world that is striving towards a sustainable society; one in which raw materials and energy are in short supply.

 January 31, 2024